 Things to do in Calgary in summer - Have barbeque in North Glenmore Park

-Sunsets and sunrises are spectacular whenever you are.
+Sunsets and sunrises are spectacular wherever you are.
 For the best view of the city from above, go to Nose Hill Park.
-After just a short hike up the hill you’ll have a great view to enjoy nature’s show.
+After a short hike up the hill, you’ll have a great view to enjoy nature’s show.
+Another place we like is Tom Campbell’s Hill with Calgary’s skyline.

 30 Fun Things to Do in Calgary in Summer - Watch sunset in Nose Hill Park

-Calgary has over 700 km of bike paths, and many of them are scenic along Bow River or Elbow River.
-Our popular rides in the city are
+Calgary has over 700 km of bike paths, and many of them are scenic along the Bow River or Elbow River.
+Our popular rides in the city are:

 • Nose Hill Park for mountain biking (you can choose any difficulty or distance)